promisegrid/grid-poc/x/sim2/design.md

 reducing its value.

 Intermediate agents don't forward messages; they instead use arbitrage.
-They create their own mid or ask orders based on received messages, effectively acting as market makers or arbitrageurs.
+They create their own bid or ask orders based on received messages, effectively acting as market makers or arbitrageurs.
 This allows them to profit from the difference between the bid and ask prices, incentivizing their participation in the network.

-Here's and example of how this works in practice:
+Here's an example of how this works in practice:
 - Alice, Bob, Carol, and Dave all start with zero balances in all currencies.
 - Alice wants to pay 10 ALICE for the results of a function call that